paymill/paymill-example-php-subscriptions/README.md

 **Adding PAYMILL’s JavaScript and The API Key**

-When a user submits their credit card information in a form the credit card information goes directly to PAYMILL’s server and not to our application at all.
+When a user submits their credit card information in a form, the credit card information goes directly to PAYMILL’s server and not to our application at all.
 This makes it a lot easier to get PCI compliance.
-If we look at the example form on PAYMILL’s page we’ll see that none of its fields have a name attribute.
+If we look at the example form on PAYMILL’s page, we’ll see that none of its fields have a name attribute.
 This means that when the form is submitted these fields aren’t passed to our application’s server.
-Instead they’ll read by some JavaScript code that is triggered when a user submits the form.
+Instead they’ll be submitted via the PAYMILL's JavaScript.

 To use PAYMILL in our application we need to include a JavaScript file from PAYMILL’s server.
-Then we set our publishable key and add some JavaScript that will fire when the form containing the credit card fields is submitted.
+Then we set our publishable key and add some JavaScript that will fire, when the form containing the credit card fields is submitted.
 This JavaScript will generate a token based on the credit card information from the form.

 We’ll add PAYMILL’s JavaScript file in our src/Paymill/LlamaKisses/Views/application/footer.html file.
 It needs to be placed before the application’s own JavaScript file, right after the div.